zack-bitcoin/amoveo/docs/other_blockchains/radar_relay.md

 At this point I was banned from their forum.

-#### conclusions
+### conclusions

 There are 3 important properties for blockchain markets:
 1) trustless (without this, there is someone who can steal form traders.)
 2) trades at the market price (without this, there is someone who can steal from the traders.)
 3) off-chain (without this, it cannot scale)

-Ethereum can have any 2 of these, but only Amoveo has all 3 at once.
+Ethereum can have any 2 of these at a time, but only Amoveo has all 3 at once.

 Shapeshift gives (2) and (3).
 0x gives (1) and (3).